 WordPress 101: Create a Theme from Scratch

-First video tutorial comes from Alessandro Castellani, who is creating helpful getting started with WordPress videos to help newcomers to WordPress be more flexible with the content management system that they use.
-The first video tutorial is roughly 20 minutes long, and explains the many aspects of a WordPress theme, as well as introduces you to tools, and necessary file systems that you will have to understand to begin creating your own WordPress themes.
-Hundreds of comments have already been left on this video, suggesting that this is a reliable tutorial to begin with.
+The first video tutorial comes from Alessandro Castellani.
+He is creating helpful “getting started with WordPress” videos.
+It helps newcomers to WordPress be more flexible with their content management system.
+The first video tutorial is roughly 20 minutes long.
+It explains the many aspects of a WordPress theme.
+As well as introduces you to tools and necessary file systems that you will have to understand to begin creating your own WordPress themes.
+Hundreds of comments have already been left on this video, suggesting that this is a reliable tutorial, to begin with.

 Create WordPress Theme from Scratch

 The second video comes from JREAM, a course resource for everything related to digital management.
-This tutorial is slightly longer, 30 minutes in total, and explains how to achieve the result of a minimal WordPress theme that is going to be ready for content publication once you’ve created it.
+This tutorial is slightly longer.
+It is 30 minutes in total and explains how to achieve the result of a minimal WordPress theme that is going to be ready for content publication once you’ve created it.
 Once again, an easy to follow video that you can pause or skip at any time.
 Check comments for further references, or additional learning material.

 How To Create A WordPress Child Theme in 4 Minutes

-Katrinah has many video tutorials related to webmaster stuff, and she is a lovely soul that has put in a lot of effort in producing videos that inexperienced users will be able to understand.
-This is only one of her many videos about WordPress and WordPress themes in particular, in this one she focuses on WordPress Child Themes, how to create them, and to help you understand how they work.
+Katrinah has many video tutorials related to webmaster stuff.
+She is a lovely soul who has put in a lot of effort in producing videos that inexperienced users can understand.
+This is only one of her many videos about WordPress and WordPress themes.
+In particular, in this one, she focuses on WordPress Child Themes, how to create them, and to help you understand how they work.
 Aimed at the conscious yoga community, since not all yogis have the funds to start investing in their own custom WordPress styles, so why not build one of your own.

-Another tutorial from Alessandro Castellani, this time it is the full playlist of a rich tutorial on how to create your very own WordPress premium theme that you could potentially sell to someone.
-At the time of writing this, there are 39 tutorials in the playlist, so this will be a very dedicated project that you will need to respect with patience and determination.
-Very rare to see someone do such extensive tutorials, so take advantage of this because it’s free, and because you can.
+This is another tutorial from Alessandro Castellani.
+It is the full playlist of a rich tutorial on creating your very own WordPress premium themes.
+You could potentially sell these themes to someone.
+At the time of writing this, there are 39 tutorials in the playlist.
+This will be a very dedicated project that you will need to respect with patience and determination.
+Very rare to see someone do such extensive tutorials.
+Take advantage of this, because it is free and because you can.

 Creating Your Own WordPress Themes, from Scratch

-We hope that we were able to go all out on this one, and give you a one-stop resource for anything that’s related to creating WordPress themes, and the kind of tools that you would need to get started.
-From blog tutorials, to boilerplates, to video tutorials that have more than 15+ hours of accumulated content.
-You will never again need to refer to another resource in order to build your first WordPress theme.
+We hope that we were able to go all out on this one.
+Also, give you a one-stop resource for anything related to creating WordPress themes.
+Additionally, the kind of tools that you would need to get started.
+From blog tutorials to boilerplates, to video tutorials with more than 15 hours of accumulated content.
+You will never again need to refer to another resource to build your first WordPress theme.
 Recommendations for extra content to add to this post are welcome.